-Blockchain technology is shaping the future of ticketing, acting as secure options that are effective in preventing price gouging and fraud.
+Blockchain technology is shaping the future of ticketing, acting as a secure option that effectively prevents price gouging and fraud.
 Blockchain prevents tickets from being sold above their face value.
 Also, they avoid duplicating keys so that visas can only be extended to one guest.
 Finally, it streamlines the guest experience allowing parks to embed discounts at merchants into tickets and eliminating the need to print tickets.

 Increased attention to environmental impact

-Generation Z and Millennials, the largest customer base of theme parks, are putting pressure on the theme park industry to use clean energy sources, reduce waste, and offer vegan food options.
+Generation Z and Millennials, the most extensive customer base of theme parks, are putting pressure on the industry to use clean energy sources, reduce waste, and offer vegan food options.
 In 2019, Six Flags Discovery Kingdom became the first solar-powered park in the Western U.S., and Walt Disney World now utilizes solar farms as part of its energy sources.
 Additionally, parks are cutting the use of straws and adopting plant-based options.

 Disney World has used IoT MagicBands since 2013 to help improve operational efficiency.

 Disney has used wristbands with IoT technology and long-range radios for nearly a decade.
 The bands share data with hundreds of systems and sensors that help staff anticipate customer needs and enhance the guest experience.

-The bands function as credit cards, tickets, FastPasses and allow Disney to see where guests are and what they are doing.
-The bands allow the theme park to increase operational efficiency adding staff to busy rides and allowing the staff to re-route guests to other attractions.
+The bands function as credit cards, tickets, and FastPasses, allowing Disney to see where guests are and what they are doing.
+In addition, the bars will enable the theme park to increase operational efficiency by adding staff to busy rides and allowing the team to re-route guests to other attractions.

 After implementing dynamic pricing, Disney reported a 3% decrease in attendance and a 10% increase in per capita spending.